Konami Collector's Series: Arcade Advanced: Time Pilot (1982)

-Yie Ar Kung-Fu
+Yie Ar Kung-Fu (1984)

 Yie Ar Kung-Fu is ported accurately except the score and graphics display is altered, there are no voice samples, the hit detection is improved, and the Konami code can be used to fight two extra fighters in a third gauntlet that is called Hot Fighting History, the same as the first Gauntlet but features a new background in a bamboo forest.
 There is a two player vs mode which presumably allows for gameplay as all of the fighters, even Feedle, and if playing with one cartridge only one background can be used but if playing with two cartridges both (or all three if the Konami code is inputted) can be used.

-Rush'n Attack
+Rush'n Attack (1985)

 Rush'n Attack is ported accurately except the score and lives display has been altered, the A button is used to jump (though up is still used to climb ladders), and the Konami code unlocks two stages exclusive to this version (Train and Hangar).
 These stages have new graphics on par with the arcade game and their backgrounds are of better quality.
 However the biggest change is the addition of a two player co-op versus mode that can be played both with one and two cartridges and allows the players to go through the stages together, each trying to get a better score.

 Reception

 Konami Collector's Series: Arcade Advanced received "generally favorable" reviews, according to review aggregator Metacritic.
 GameSpot noted that while the graphics and sound were drab by contemporary standards, for the most part, they were faithful recreations of the original games.
 IGN lamented the lack of options and customization but praised the effort that went into the port in iterating upon the original games while preserving their appeal.
+Reviewing the collection for Yolk magazine, Renan Balanga called the games "classics" and describe it as an opportunity to relive memories or experience retro gaming.